apollographql/apollo-client/docs/source/apollo-server/guide.md

 You can also tell `apolloSever` to use special mocks for a specific type.
 In the `mocks.js` file above, we're telling the server to use `casual.first_name` to mock the `firstName` field of `Author`.
 If we didn't tell it to do that, it would use the default mock for the `String` type instead.

 In the mock functions, you can also access the arguments passed to the field.
 In the file above, we're using that feature for the `author` field on `RootQuery`, to make sure that when the query asks for a user with a specific fist and/or last name, we either return a user with that first and/or last name, or we return null (to simulate an unsuccessful search in 20% of the cases).

+You can read more about mocking with graphql-tools in our [Medium Post on mocking with GraphQL](https://medium.com/apollo-stack/mocking-your-server-with-just-one-line-of-code-692feda6e9cd), which also includes more code snippets and a demo.

 ## Resolve Functions